For the events that transpired Monday-Thursday leading up to L’s birth, please read this post.

 I was going to decline being strapped to the bed for monitoring, but it wasn’t as awful as it was when I was in labor with G, probably because I wasn’t having back labor this time.
 I felt the baby move and immediately had a cramp that made me crunch up my face.
 Jenny asked if I felt anything leading up to that.
 I said no. Apparently I wasn’t feeling some of the contractions until they were nearly at their peak.

-While we sat in the room during the second round of monitoring we discussed names since Hubby and I really hadn’t talked much about what we wanted to name this baby.
+While we sat in the room during the second round of monitoring we discussed names since Mr Boots and I really hadn’t talked much about what we wanted to name this baby.
 It was weird to me to feel fine and be part of the discussion and then have the discussion stop while I breathed through a contraction.

 My nurse told me they’d have to administer the pitocin if I hadn’t progressed by 6 or 7pm.
 I was thankful that I was going to be giving a little extra time.
 I assumed it was because we didn’t get to the hospital right away.